stephenharris/behat-wordpress-extension/docs/settings.md

 -----------| ------------- | -----------
 `base_url` | _null_        | If you use relative paths in your tests, define a URL to use as the basename.

-Extension `Behat\MinkExtension` integrates Mink into Behat.
+The `Behat\MinkExtension` extension integrates Mink into Behat.
 [Visit its website](http://mink.behat.org/en/latest/) for more information.